k10sj02/thedataplaybook/content/posts/objectOrientedprogrammming.md

 # **Understanding Object-Oriented Programming (OOP) in Python**

 Lately, I’ve been revisiting some fundamentals to reinforce Python’s role as a powerful tool for **object-oriented programming (OOP)**.
-My mentor, **Baur Safi**, encouraged me to use Python like a developer—not just as an analyst—and I completely agree.
+My mentor encouraged me to use Python like a developer—not just as an analyst—and I completely agree.
 Understanding data structures is essential, but incorporating OOP principles makes you a much stronger problem solver.

 Surprisingly, many analysts either **never learn OOP theory** or only encounter it after they’ve already become proficient in Python.

+I wish I had learned about OOP from the beginning.
+As someone who grew up switching between languages—English, Creole, Spanish, and French—learning the “linguistics” of Python felt familiar.
+Just as recognizing patterns and exceptions made it easier to learn new spoken languages, understanding OOP patterns helped deepen my knowledge of Python.

 ## **What is Object-Oriented Programming (OOP)?**